liferay/liferay-docs/devGuide/en/chapters/09-maven.markdown

-![note](../../images/tip-pen-paper.png) **Warning:** During the process of packaging up the `javadoc.jar` files for your Liferay artifacts, your machine may experience sluggish performance or an insuffient amount of Java heap space.
+![note](../../images/tip-pen-paper.png) **Warning:** During the process of packaging up the `javadoc.jar` files for your Liferay artifacts, your machine may experience sluggish performance or an insufficient amount of Java heap space.
  There are two solutions to this problem:

 - **Increase the memory available for the Javadoc packaging process:**